rubenRP/cookbook/README.md

 ## Contributing

-If you see any typos or formatting errors in a post, or any other issue that needs to be addressed, please dot't hesitate to open a pull request and fix it!
+If you see any typos or formatting errors in code, or any other issue that needs to be addressed, please dot't hesitate to open a pull request and fix it!

 ## Author